 - Because emigration was already a reality back then and the central government was worried about a mass exodus of Hong Kongers.

 - Because in 1989, there was a massive democracy movement on the mainland.
 Tiananmen was the main event.
 There were numerous side shows in the provinces.

 - Because even though the movement was crushed, leaders believed that there were more to come.

-- Because later that year, the Berlin Wall came down.
+- Because in November that year, the Berlin Wall came down.

 - Because 2 years later in 1991, the Soviet Union collapsed.

 - Because nobody observing events happening back then had any doubt that China would be next.

 It’s not difficult to imagine that everyone in that 59-member committee drafting Hong Kong’s Basic Law (including the 36 mainlanders) believed that by 2047, China will have a political system very similar to that in Hong Kong.
 Well, it’s 2019 now and unfortunately, that seems unlikely to happen but the committee didn’t know back then, which has been a huge blessing for Hong Kong in the early years of the handover.

 Why didn’t China democratise as expected?
 The main culprit is the WTO.
 After China joined the WTO in 2001, its growth went beyond everybody’s expectation.
 China’s leaders came to the stark realisation that they didn’t have to push for democratic reforms to get exponential economic growth as long as they cheated on WTO obligations.
 WTO members complained, but they naively believed that Chinese minds would eventually open up as the country progressed economically.
 Not only that, China’s enormous market became a bargaining chip for it to have its many transgressions forgiven.